matiasespina1991/flutter-template-project/README.md

 Template Flutter project.

+# 1. Prior to cloning the repository:

-# 1. Delete any .git folder and initialize a new git repository if necessary.
-Keep the .gitignore file.
+1. **Delete any .git folder and initialize a new git repository if necessary.
+Keep the .gitignore file.**

+2. **Update the packages in the pubspec.yaml file by running `flutter pub upgrade --major-versions`.**

 # 2. Rename the Flutter app from `template_app` to the desired name of your app.